Block Shared Mailbox Sign-in To Protect Your Office 365 Environment

 A shared mailbox is a mailbox that is shared by a group of delegated users in Office 365 for sending and receiving emails based on the permission they hold.
 When you create a shared mailbox in Exchange Online, a password is generated for the mailbox at the back end.
 This password with the shared mailbox email address can be used as credentials for logging in by any user, leaving it open to severe outbreaks.

 For instance, if admins reset the password for a shared mailbox and provide it to one of the users for any reason.
 That user, after leaving the organization may use the password to attack the organization’s resources.
+This risk underscores the importance of implementing security measures, such as regularly auditing shared mailbox activities.

 Why Should We Block Shared Mailbox Sign-ins?